hapytex/geek-calendar/README.md

 are three files: `name` will contain the name of that universe, `emoji`, an optional file contains an emoji linked to that universe, and the directory can also contain `links`.

+For events with a *fixed day*, the [**`fixedday/`**](fixedday/) directory is used.
+In this directory subdirectories per universe are created, and for each of these subdirectories, a directory is used per fixed day event.
+This directory has the form `yyyymmdd-slug_of_event_name`.
+In this directory a file named `name` will contain the real name of the event, a file `description.md` will contain a short description of the event in *Markdown* and optionally a file named `why.md` that contains the reason why that specific date was picked.

 ## Files in each directory